kevinweber/wbounce/readme.txt

 3. Optionally: Sign up to the wBounce newsletter to get notified about major updates.

+== Frequently Asked Questions ==

+= Does wBounce work with MailChimp, aWeber, GetResponse? = Yes!
+You can use any form from every newsletter service since you can insert HTML code into the "wBounce content" text field.
+Simply copy the form code that's provided by MailChimp (or any other newsletter service) into the "wBounce content" text field.

+Additionally, you can add CSS using the "Custom CSS" text field.

 == Changelog ==

 = 1.1.1 =